gyb357/UNet-Segmentation/README.md

 ## UNet Implementations with ResNet Backbone
 This repository implements multiple UNet-based architectures with ResNet backbones using PyTorch.
 The models leverage pretrained weights from ResNet to enhance feature extraction in the encoder parts of these architectures.
 The implementation includes UNet, UNet++, and UNet3+, all of which support ResNet backbones for improved performance on biomedical image segmentation tasks.

-## Purpose of the Project
-This project focuses on implementing and comparing various UNet architectures, integrating them with powerful ResNet backbones to create high-performance segmentation models.
-The implementation supports seamless switching between different UNet variants to find the optimal architecture for specific segmentation tasks.

 *****